She joined the firm in June 2014 and was promoted to partnership in the Competition Law Practice in June 2015.

-Aparna is a merger control specialist and has been involved in a large number of high profile merger control matters including Reliance Retail’s acquisition of the Future Group (largest deal involving the brick and mortar retail sector), Chryscapital/Intas (first every remedy decision on common minority shareholding issues and private equity), Bayer/Monsanto (winning matter at Global Competition Review Award, 2019), ZF/WABCO, L&T/Schneider (first ever competitor deal involving behavioural remedies in relation to competitors), GE/Alstom, PVR/DT Cinemas (first deal involving hybrid remedies), Zuari Fertilizers and Chemicals/Mangalore Chemicals and Fertilizers (which involved competing bids by prospective buyers), Capgemini/iGate, Bharti/Walmart, GE/Thermo Fisher, HP/Samsung and Videocon d2H/Dish (first deal involving consumer specific behavioral commitment).
+Aparna is a merger control specialist and has been involved in a large number of high profile merger control matters including ZF/WABCO (winning matter at Global Competition Review Awards, 2021), Reliance Retail’s acquisition of the Future Group (largest deal involving the brick and mortar retail sector), ChrysCapital/Intas (first every remedy decision on common minority shareholding issues and private equity), Bayer/Monsanto (winning matter at Global Competition Review Awards, 2019), KKR/J.B.
+Chemicals & Pharmaceuticals Limited (recognized as the Asia Pacific ‘Deal of the Year’ at Private Equity International Awards, 2020), L&T/Schneider (first ever competitor deal involving behavioural remedies in relation to competitors), GE/Alstom, PVR/DT Cinemas (first deal involving hybrid remedies), Zuari Fertilizers and Chemicals/Mangalore Chemicals and Fertilizers (which involved competing bids by prospective buyers), Capgemini/iGate, Bharti/Walmart, GE/Thermo Fisher, HP/Samsung and Videocon d2H/Dish (first deal involving consumer specific behavioral commitment).

 Aparna has a strong reputation for responsiveness, solution-orientedness, and an innate understanding of how the regulator thinks.
-She is well regarded for her strong command over nuances of the CCI merger process and practical, well-considered advice.
-Aparna has also played an important role in the finalisation of the Indian merger control regime in April-May 2011, working closely with the Government of India and the Competition Commission of India (CCI) in relation to the draft Combination Regulations and associated exemption measures.
+She is well regarded for her strong command over nuances of the Competition Commission of India (CCI) merger process and practical, well-considered advice.
+Aparna has also played an important role in the finalisation of the Indian merger control regime in April-May 2011, working closely with the Government of India and the CCI in relation to the draft Combination Regulations and associated exemption measures.
 She is also involved in the revision of the merger review process in light of the new insolvency law.
-Aparna has also been leading in the organisation of advocacy roadshows across India on various topics in Mumbai, Delhi and Ahmedabad.
-Aparna also assisted the Indian Private Equity and Venture Capital Association Regulatory Affairs Committee in making representations to the CCI in relation to proposed amendments of the Combination Regulations which could impact the private equity industry.
+Aparna has also been leading in the organization of advocacy roadshows across India on various topics in Mumbai, Delhi and Ahmedabad.
+Aparna also assisted the Indian Private Equity and Venture Capital Association Regulatory Affairs Committee in making representations to the CCI in relation to proposed amendments to the Combination Regulations, which could impact the private equity industry.

 According to Chambers & Partners 2019, Aparna has been praised as a partner who is “able to sift through a lot of information without having to ask for instructions on every piece” and who can maintain “great transparency in an area with lot of confidentiality, making the business teams very comfortable”.